jimishol/Pioneerspacesim_trading_economy/README.md

 The creation of article was possible through latex https://www.latex-project.org/ and its frond end texstudio https://www.texstudio.org/.
 Both proved valuable to me for many years.

-I can not guaranty for how long by github account will either exist or be maintained.
+I can not guaranty for how long my github account will either exist or be maintained.
 Feel free to copy paste anything you like somewhere else.
-Although, I would be happy to know if someone foud my article interesting.
+Although, I would be happy to know if someone found my article interesting.

 Pleasy avoid harsh comments, if you disagree with my writtings.
 I hope for me to have a few more healthy years, i have no time to improve myself, so let me rest in peace.